Updated: Mar 3

 While California battles a drought, Wyoming has nothing to worry about.
 As the first rain drops dripped away, I was hit with a huge case of nostalgia.
 While I was growing up, my family would venture up to Dorrington, California for some fun in the snow at my grandparent's cabin over the Christmas break.
 Going back home, it always seemed to be raining and while it rained we would be quietly listening to Adventures in Odyssey, a book on tape or some other form of family entertainment.

-During those moments, I remember watching the rain drops fall on my window, my face often pressed against the cold plexiglass, all the while wishing that that moment could go on forever.
+During those moments, I remember watching the raindrops fall on my window, my face often pressed against the cold plexiglass, all the while wishing that that moment could go on forever.
 Looking back on it, I think I was hoping to one day cross America by car, alone.
-For some reason this suited me quite well.
+For some reason, this suited me quite well.

 Of course, after the nostalgia hit, a monsoon hit my car with a great deal of force.
 And to make matters worse, I was directly behind a large cement truck and we were both going through a construction sight with a lot of detours involved.
 Somehow, my life was spared for another adventure.
 And for good reason too!
 For tomorrow, I visit Chicago!

 Phew!
 What a day!
 I began the day very much wanting to visit so many great, significant sights in Chicago.
 Unfortunately, it began to derail almost as soon as I woke up.
-In a day where I should have left at around 6 am, I ended up leaving Lincoln by 8:45.
+On a day when I should have left at around 6 am, I ended up leaving Lincoln by 8:45.
 Now, some of that extra time was well spent as I visited the Germans from Russia Historical Society, a homage to my great-grandpa Jack who happened to be a German from Russia.

 After that brief visit, I set of on my race to Chicago.
 On top of all that I wanted to see in the Windy City, I ultimately planned on attending my first Cubs game at historic Wrigley Field.
 All was mostly going to plan until I spotted an unplanned adventure while on the road.
 John Wayne's birthplace.
 The detour only lasted 28 miles, but it was worth every minute spent and every mile treaded.
 The quant little town of Winterset, Iowa symbolized everything good in America.
 The people were more than just friendly, they were warm and genteel, truly caring where you came from.